DragonL57/Thursday/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- uv (for dependency management) - [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/)
+- pip or uv for package management
 - An internet connection (for Pollinations AI access)

 ### Installation